hazendaz/build-tools/README.md

 - checkstyle (2 and 4 space)
 - eclipse-formatter (2 and 4 space) with usage:
-    - css
+- eclipse javascript
-    - html
+- css formatter using cssparser
-    - java
+- html formatter using jsoup
-    - javascript
+- json formatter using jackson
-    - xml
+- xml formatter using customized eclipse xml formatter

 ## Installation ##